tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 - The node is still at height 0 (where no commit or extended commit is needed)
 - The node has processed at least 1 block in blocksync

+As a side note, a chain might be started at a height *h_i > 0*, all other heights less than *h_i* being non-existent.
+In this case, the chain is still considered to be at height 0 before block *h_i* is applied (so the condition above is still correct for this case).

 Additionally, when a validator falls behind while having already switched to the consensus reactor, peer nodes have enough information in their block store to reconstruct the extended votes and send them to the validator falling behind.

 This solution requires a few changes to the consensus reactor:

-- upon saving block for a given height in the block store at decision time, save the extended commit as well
+- upon saving the block for a given height in the block store at decision time, save the corresponding extended commit as well
 - in the catch-up mechanism, when a node realizes that another peer is more than 2 heights behind, it uses the extended commit (rather than the canoncial commit as done previously) to reconstruct the votes with their corresponding extensions

 The changes to the blocksync reactor are more substantial:

-- the `BlockResponse` message is extended to include the extended commit
+- the `BlockResponse` message is extended to include the extended commit of the same height as the block included in the response (just as they are stored in the block store)
 - structure `bpRequester` is likewise extended to hold the received extended commits coming in `BlockResponse` messages
 - method `PeekTwoBlocks` is modified to also return the extended commit corresponding to the first block